PiggyAwesome/discord-token-onliner-py/README.md

 ### Game Activity Configuration

-For the `game` activity type, you can specify a list of games from which the script will choose randomly for your Discord presence.
+For the `game` activity type, you can specify a list of games from which the script will choose randomly for the Discord presence.
 Customize this section by adding or removing/adding game titles as needed:

 ```json5
 "game": {